Free Diagnostic — Start Here Operator To Owner Program Autonomous Culture System

 Workshop Content

-• What trust actually is in an organisational context — and the three components that determine whether it exists
+• What trust really means at work — and the three things that create it

-• How trust breaks down: the common patterns that erode team cohesion over time
+• How trust breaks: the patterns that wear teams down over time

-• Psychological safety — what it means, what it doesn't, and how to build it without sacrificing standards
+• Psychological safety — what it is, what it is not, and how to build it without dropping your standards

-• Team agreements: building shared expectations that reduce friction and increase reliability
+• Team agreements: setting shared rules that cut friction and build trust

 03 · Outcomes